eplieF12/issoee/README.md

 npm run dev
 ```

-During registration, a profile row is inserted into the `users` table only once
-a session is available.
-If your project requires e‑mail confirmation, this row
-is created the first time the user signs in.
-The login page checks for the
-record and inserts it when missing.
-Ensure the `users` table exists in your
-Supabase project with Row Level Security enabled for authenticated users.
-A
-simple policy allowing authenticated inserts and selects is:
+During registration, a profile row is inserted into the `users` table only once a session is available.
+If your project requires email confirmation, this row is created the first time the user signs in.
+The login page checks for the record and inserts it when missing.
+Ensure the `users` table exists in your Supabase project with Row Level Security enabled for authenticated users.
+A simple policy allowing authenticated inserts and selects is:

 ```
 CREATE POLICY "Users are owners" ON users